metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `attestors` (Attributes List) Attestors specify the required attestors (i.e. authorities). (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors))
 - `conditions` (Attributes List) Conditions are used to verify attributes within a Predicate.
-If no Conditions are specified the attestation check is satisfied as long there are predicates that match the predicate type. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--conditions))
+If no Conditions are specifiedthe attestation check is satisfied as long there are predicates that match the predicate type. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--conditions))
 - `predicate_type` (String) Deprecated in favour of 'Type', to be removed soon
 - `type` (String) Type defines the type of attestation contained within the Statement.